 Savor the Moment

 Last but not least, it’s important to make time to “savor the moment”.
 Thanks to the hustle bustle of the holiday season, we often miss out on the simple pleasures.
 Take time to appreciate the smell of the Snickerdoodles baking in the oven and to snuggle up in front of the fireplace, reading your child their favorite Christmas story.
 The most important part of taking the time to enjoy the holidays is to put things into perspective.
-As you feel the stress taking over, ask yourself if what you’re worrying about is really that important, or that urgent.
+As you feel the stress taking over, ask yourself if what you’re worried about is really that important, or that urgent.
 You’ll find that the answer is probably “no”.
 Instead, create special memories with those you hold close to your heart.